It’s pumpkin pieeeeee tiiiiiimme.

 *Filling adapted from my Vegan Gluten-Free Pumpkin Pie.

-*Nutrition information is a rough estimate for 1 of 9 bars without coconut whipped cream.
+*Nutrition information is a rough estimate calculated without coconut whipped cream.